Provision the Data Science Virtual Machine for Linux (Ubuntu)

 JupyterHub and JupyterLab

 JupyterLab, the next generation of Jupyter notebooks and JupyterHub, is also available.
-To access it, log in to JupyterHub, then browse to the URL https://your-vm-ip:8000/lab.
+To access it, sign in to JupyterHub, then browse to the URL https://your-vm-ip:8000/user/your-username/lab.
 You can set JupyterLab as the default notebook server by adding this line to /etc/jupyterhub/jupyterhub_config.py:

 c.Spawner.default_url = '/lab'